 Fannie Mae works closely with mortgage loan companies and other stakeholders in the real estate and finance industries to help home owners who have Fannie Mae loans to avoid a foreclosure.
 However, there are some situations where a foreclosure is unavoidable.
 When a foreclosure does occur, the goal of Fannie Mae is to sell the property as quickly as possible to another owner.
+The HomePath loans have aided struggling homeowners while offering new opportunities for new house buyers.

 Fannie Mae wants to ensure that the property sits vacant for as little time as possible.
 Vacant homes in communities affect the property values of other home owners.
 And this is where the Fannie Mae HomePath loan program comes into play.